Everything you need to know about Business Contract Purchase

-In simple terms, the company pays monthly payments throughout the contract and at the end of the purchase agreement, you’ll have the option to either sell, buy or give back the vehicle.
-Generally, CP agreements will last from 2 to 4 years, depending on the companies preference and budget.
+In simple terms, the company makes monthly payments throughout the contract and at the end of the agreement, you’ll have the option to sell, buy or give back the vehicle.
+Generally, CP agreements will last for 2 to 5 years, depending on the company’s preference and budget.

-A purchase contract is great for companies who want to own their own vehicle, but also want to avoid the risk of depreciation.
+Contract Purchase is great for you if your company wants to own their own vehicles, but also want to avoid the risk of depreciation.

-- You have the option to buy the car at the end
+- At the end of the agreement you have the option to buy the vehicle

-- The price to buy is pre-agreed at the start of the contract (the balloon payment), so you can budget for it in advanced
+- The price to buy is pre-agreed at the start of the contract (the balloon payment), so you can budget for it in advance

 - Affordable monthly payments due to the balloon at the end

-- The car can be depreciated into the business accounts, enabling tax efficiences
+- The car can be depreciated into the business accounts, enabling tax efficiencies

-- You have the option to part exchange the car once the finance has been cleared
+- Once the finance has been cleared you have the option to part exchange the vehicle

-- Anything made above the final finance payments is yours to keep
+- Any money made above the final finance payment is yours to keep

-- The monthly payments tend to be more expensive than on a Contract Hire
+- The monthly payments tend to be more expensive than if you choose Contract Hire

-- The interest rate is slightly higher than a Hire Purchase agreement
+- The interest rate is slightly higher than with a Hire Purchase agreement

 - You’re responsible for taxing the car every year